Description

 Applying this definition to our asset in some examples:

-• Looking at the average days below previous high of 199 days in the last 5 years of Global X Uranium ETF, we see it is relatively higher, thus worse in comparison to the benchmark SPY (119 days)
+• The average days under water over 5 years of Global X Uranium ETF is 131 days, which is higher, thus worse compared to the benchmark SPY (120 days) in the same period.

 Performance (YTD)